walmonte/Aprox-Integration/README.md

 # Aprox-Integration
-This app uses three rules of approximate integration to calculate the approximate area between a curve 'f(x)' and the x-axis within a closed interval '[a,b]'.
-It does my math homework.
+This app uses three commonly used rules of approximate integration to calculate the numerical value of a definite integral.
+In a cartesian plane, a definite integral is the area between a curve 'f(x)' and the x-axis within a closed interval '[a,b]'.
+The script does my math homework.